mikeperry-tor/vanguards/README_TECHNICAL.md

 ![Current Onion Service Paths](https://raw.githubusercontent.com/asn-d6/vanguard_simulator/illustrations/illustrations/current_system.jpg)

+This attack can also be performed against clients, by inducing them to create lots of connections to different onion services, by for example, injecting lots of onion-hosted images/elements into a page.

-A traffic analysis side channel can be used to confirm that the malicious node is in fact part of the rendezvous circuit, leading to the discovery of that onion service's guard node.
+A traffic analysis side channel can be used to confirm that the malicious node is in fact part of the rendezvous circuit, leading to the discovery of that onion service's or client's guard node.
 From that point, the guard node can be compromised, coerced, or surveilled to determine the actual IP address of the onion service or client.